Cowboy Bebop: Music

 The music for Cowboy Bebop was composed by Yoko Kanno and primarily comprises jazz, along with western and opera.
 Kanno formed the blues and jazz band Seatbelts to perform the music.
 According to Kanno, the music was one of the first aspects to begin production, before most of the characters, story, or animation had been finalized.
+The series has been said to be "build around the a jazz structure rather than treating the soundtrack as background".

 Watanabe said Kanno operated independently: "She gets inspired on her own, follows up on her own imagery, and comes to me saying 'this is the song we need for Cowboy Bebop, and composes something completely on her own."
 She was sometimes surprised at how her music was mixed into the show, at times wishing it had been used elsewhere, but felt that none of its uses were "inappropriate".
 She was pleased with the working environment, finding the team more relaxed than other teams she had worked with.

 Watanabe said Kanno's music inspired him to create new scenes, which in turn inspired Kanno to create more music, including music she had not been commissioned for.
 According to Watanabe, while this normally would be "unforgivable and unacceptable", it was a "big hit" with Cowboy Bebop.
 Watanabe described their collaboration "a game of catch between the two of us in developing the music and creating the TV series".
-Cowboy Bebop's music has been released across seven soundtrack albums, two singles and EPs, and two compilations through label Victor Entertainment.
+Cowboy Bebops music has been released across seven soundtrack albums, two singles and EPs, and two compilations through label Victor Entertainment.